prividentity/PrivateIdentity-Oldd/Private-ID-PaaS-Setup.md

  1. Obtain your custom Cloudformation template from Private ID.
 This will contain  a unique private key created for your org.
  2. Obtain your AWS EC2 Key Pair from your AWS administrator.
 This key pair is required for access to EKS nodes and EC2 Services.
  3. Obtain your AWS API Administration Access Key and Passport from your AWS Administrator.
-The API Key is required for application to create infrastructure and access resources from EKS.
+The API Key is required for application to create the infrastructure and access resources from EKS.
  4. Create a unique domain name and api domain name for this installation.

 # Step 1 - Upload your Cloudformation Template